twolfson/twolfson.com/articles/startup-time-investing.md

 4. Engineering completes onboarding and notifies Sales
 5. Sales notifies customer

-*What about the one-off case?:* I'd argue that this still has benefits, it communicates to others what you did (to catch issues early) and allows reuse in case it's not so one-off after all.
+*What about a one-off process, like a report?:* I'd argue that documenting steps as you go still has its benefits.
+It communicates to others what you did (catch issues + education) and allows reuse if it's not a one-off after all.

-*Why would I do this instead of scripting?:* Sometimes you're under a very tight deadline, and writing a script is never just writing a script.
-There's also an authoring tax (i.e. time cost for testing and usage documentation) as well as maintenance tax (i.e. time cost for handling schema changes).
+*Why would I do this instead of scripting?:* Sometimes you're under a very tight deadline, and writing a script has additional (often forgotten) time costs.
+For example, authoring tax (testing, usage documentation) and maintenance tax (e.g. schema changes).

 ## Scripting
+The next improvement is scripting, i.e. creating a CLI utility to mimic what's being done in the runbook.

+This has a much steeper time investment than a runbook, but it's also the first step to abstracting Engineering from an operational task (i.e. if core written modularly, then can easily repurpose code).

+Some additional benefits are: We can be more confident in conditional logic, accept configuration parameters, and add testing (if desired).

+The new process now looks like:

 1. Sales finishes signing a contract with Customer
 2. Sales goes through runbook, verifies no issues, and notifies Engineering of the new registration
-3. Engineering runs a script
+3. Engineering runs the account creation script
-4. Engineering completes onboarding and notifies Sales
+4. Engineering notifies Sales
 5. Sales notifies customer

 ## Internal tool